-Amazon Business Account: What You Need to Know Before You Sign Up
+Amazon Business Account: What Is it & What You Need to Know

 Amazon

-Amazon Business Account: What You Need to Know Before You Sign Up
+Amazon Business Account: What Is it & What You Need to Know

 If you shop on Amazon with a business credit card, you’ve probably seen a pop up asking you to create a free Amazon Business account.
 This is what you need to know about an Amazon Business account, what it offers you, and why you may want to upgrade.
+If you’re having trouble with your current vendors in 2020, this may be a good way to avoid another run to the store to get the essentials for your essential business or working from home.

 While there are a lot of upsides, there are some reasons you may not want to make an Amazon Business account when you see the option.
 That said, it is worth the upgrade for most real businesses that rely on Amazon.